Microsoft/IntuneDocs.hu-hu/intune/protect/conditional-access.md

 ---
-title: Feltételes hozzáférés Microsoft Intune
+title: Conditional Access with Microsoft Intune
 titleSuffix: Microsoft Intune
-description: Útmutató a felhasználókra, eszközökre és alkalmazásokra vonatkozó feltételek meghatározásához a vállalati adatok eléréséhez a Microsoft Intune-ban.
+description: Learn how to define the conditions that users, devices, and apps must meet to access company resources in Microsoft Intune.
 keywords: ''
 author: brenduns
 ms.author: brenduns